Consumer Information

 Post-Graduate Outcomes

-Simmons University conducts surveys to inquire about employment and post-graduate education status of its recent graduates and alumni.
+Simmons University conducts surveys to inquire about the employment and post-graduate education status of its recent graduates and alumnae/i.
 See outcomes for Undergraduates and for Graduate students.

 Veteran's Readmission

-Simmons will readmit you to the Simmons School and program which you previously attended if you left Simmons or did not accept an offer of admission from Simmons to perform military service with the U.S. Armed Forces.
+Simmons will readmit students to the Simmons School and program that they previously attended if they left Simmons or did not accept an offer of admission from Simmons to perform military service with the US Armed Forces.

-You are eligible for readmission under this provision if, during your leave, you performed or will perform voluntary or involuntary active duty service in the U.S. Armed Forces, including active duty for training and National Guard or Reserve service under Federal Authority, for a period of more than 30 consecutive days, and received a discharge other than dishonorable or bad conduct.
+Students are eligible for readmission under this provision if, during their leave, they performed or will perform voluntary or involuntary active duty service in the US Armed Forces, including active duty for training and National Guard or Reserve service under Federal Authority, for a period of more than 30 consecutive days, and received a discharge other than dishonorable or bad conduct.
 In general, the cumulative length of absence and all previous absences for military service (service time only) must not exceed five years.

-If you are planning to take a leave for military service, you must give advance written or verbal notice of military service to the Dean for Student Life, unless such notice is precluded by military necessity.
-To be readmitted, you must give notice (written or verbal) of your intent to re-enroll to the Dean of your School no later than three years after the completion of the period of your service.
-If you are recovering from a service-related injury or illness, you must notify the School no later than two years after your recovery.
+Students planning to take a leave for military service must give advance written or verbal notice of military service to the Dean for Student Life, unless such notice is precluded by military necessity.
+To be readmitted, students must give notice (written or verbal) of their intent to re-enroll to the Dean of their School no later than three years after the completion of the period of their service.
+If they are recovering from a service-related injury or illness, they must notify the School within two years of their recovery.

-For further questions or to speak with Student Life, please call 617-521-2116.
+For further questions or to contact Student Life, call 617-521-2116.
 The Office of the Dean for Student Life is located in the Main Campus Building.

 Filesharing and Copyright Information